piyush-jethwa/Healthcare-using-AI/README.md

+# 🏥 VAIDYA AI – AI-Powered Virtual Health Assistant

+## 🔍 Problem Statement

+Many individuals in semi-urban and rural areas face barriers in accessing timely medical consultations due to limited infrastructure, lack of healthcare professionals, and language challenges.
+There is a need for a virtual system that can understand patients' input through various mediums and provide basic diagnostics and support in multiple languages.

+## 💡 Approach & Solution

+**Advance HealthCare** is a virtual health assistant that utilizes AI/ML to offer preliminary diagnosis through natural input methods: **voice**, **text**, and **image**.
+It consists of four modular phases including diagnosis logic, speech recognition and synthesis, and a web UI interface using **Gradio**.

+The system allows users to interact in their preferred language (Hindi, English, Marathi), making it highly accessible and user-friendly.

+## ✨ Features

+- 🎙 Voice input for patient symptoms
+- 📄 Text input for faster interaction
+- 🖼 Image input (for basic visual symptom detection)
+- 🧠 AI-powered diagnosis engine
+- 🗣 Multilingual output via Text-to-Speech (gTTS)
+- 💬 Gradio UI for web-based interaction
+- 🧾 Modular architecture (4 distinct components)

+## 🛠 Tech Stack

+- **Programming Language:** Python
+- **Libraries/Frameworks:** Gradio, gTTS, SpeechRecognition, OpenCV, PIL
+- **Tools:** FFmpeg, PortAudio
+- **OS Compatibility:** Windows, macOS, Linux
+- **Python Version:** 3.11+

 # Project Setup Guide

 This guide provides step-by-step instructions to set up your project environment, including the installation of FFmpeg and PortAudio across macOS, Linux, and Windows, as well as setting up a Python virtual environment using Pipenv, pip, or conda.